why-002/seafoam/README.md

 ## seafoam
-A lightweight toy kv store using Raft for replication and Flashmap by Cassie343 in order to allow for maximum read performance.
+A lightweight toy kv store using a distributuion system based on Raft for replication and Flashmap by Cassie343 in order to allow for maximum read performance.